steffenmueller4/steffenmueller4.github.io/_posts/2022-09-16-four-key-metrics.md

 > Disclaimer: This article presents my personal opinions and perspectives on the project, so this is not my company's opinion.

-When I started as an engineering manager at a former employer in 2018, the team which I joined ran deployments of its software product after every sprint every two weeks.
+When I started as an engineering manager at a former employer in 2018, the team which I joined ran deployments of its software product every two weeks after the sprint ended.
 Major issue, however, was that the deployment took regularly two engineers a full day of work.
 The entire deployment process was error-prone, a huge overhead, and enormously repetitive.
 Essentially, no engineer really wanted to do the job that was assigned by lot.